Conorcancode/sullyscapestheme/README.md

 A bare bones Wordpress theme.
 Made over the course of me learning HTML, CSS, JS.

-I'm sure it contains many practices that are not considered the best, but it is operational (and does not contain any !important tags)
+I'm sure it contains many practices that are not considered the best, but it is operational (and contains only !important tag :/)

 ## Installation